adopted-ember-addons/ember-data-factory-guy/README.md

   - mockUpdate(modelType, id)
     - Two arguments: modelType ( like 'profile' ) , and the profile id that will updated
   - Use chainable methods to help build response:
+    - match
+      - Attributes with values that must be present on the model you are updating
     - returns
       - Attributes ( including relationships ) to include in response json
   - Need to wrap tests using mockUpdate with: Ember.run.function() { 'your test' })